nfragav/showgify.js/README.md

 ### URL

-To lift in an easy way a URL, you can use the port forwarding feature for local services.
+To lift in an easy way a URL, you can use Visual Studio Code's port forwarding feature for local services.
 You just [install Visual Studio Code](https://code.visualstudio.com/download) and follow [this guide](https://code.visualstudio.com/docs/editor/port-forwarding).
 Take into account that the `npx serve` command being used is the same as running this project's server.

 All you need to *showgify* is installing into your computer `Node v22.0` and have a general purpose browser to manually show the `index.html` file at the `display/` folder.
 Also, if you're keen on controlling the display through a browser, installing `VSCode` will surely do it.
 Whereas, the instructions are the following, for each OS: